mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

 Then you can move them by pressing the cursor inside the bounding box.
 Rotating is done by pressing and dragging the cursor outside the bounding box and scaling the same, only one presses :kbd:`Ctrl` before doing the motion.

+.. _liquify_mode:

 Liquify
 -------

 .. image:: /images/en/Transform_Tool_Options_Liquify.png

-Like our deform brush, the liquefy brush allows you to draw the deformations straight on the canvas.
+Like our deform brush, the liquify brush allows you to draw the deformations straight on the canvas.

 Move
     Drag the image along the brush stroke.